lyc102/ifem/docs/_docs/mesh-sc3.md

 ## Ordering of Vertices

 We discuss the ordering of vertices of simplexes.
 Again there are local ordering and global ordering.
-They may not be consistent and a sign array is used to record the inconsistency if any.
+They may not be consistent, and a sign array is used to record the inconsistency if any.

 The local ordering refers to the ordering of vertices in `locFace` or